helium/HIP/HIP-xxx-Repeal-SP-Hex-Boosting-Rewards.md

 ## Unresolved Questions

 - If the current service provider has already burned MOBILE into the hexes, what happens?
-This could be an IOU to the service provider from the network, that could be credited to that Service Provider the next time a mechinum requires a service provider to burn, such a future reworked Service Provider Hex Boosting.
+This could be an IOU to the service provider from the network, that could be credited to that Service Provider the next time a mechanism requires a service provider to burn, such a future reworked Service Provider Hex Boosting.

 ## Deployment Impact